 Thus, the vinaigrette will remain smooth and satisfying, rather than continually separating into its two, immiscible phases.
 Finally, the ink in the pen used to jot down some notes relies on the dispersion of minute particles of solids suspended in a liquid base to produce a smooth, useful substance suitable for writing.

-We Have the Solutions
+We Have the Solutions for Emulsion And Dispersion

 In short, the use of an emulsion and dispersion are two common — but easily overlooked — foundations of modern life.
 These mixtures, and their final products are found everywhere.
 They enable our lives to run more smoothly.
 At Quadro® Liquids, we specialize in designing, manufacturing and servicing custom-engineered mixing equipment suitable for creating stable emulsions and dispersions — quickly and efficiently.
 From paints and inks; to cosmetics, foods and pharmaceuticals; to coolants, lubricants and agrochemicals, our extensive line of industrial mixing machines can make short work of a diverse array of mixing tasks, across a wide range of industries and applications.